Family File for David Saul MITTMAN - Person Sheet

 Music was a love of Scott’s life, with Bruce Springsteen holding a special place in his heart.
 If you were lucky enough to receive one of his infamous mixtapes, you knew you were in for an auditory adventure.
 Scott loved to challenge his wife to "Name That Tune", until he made a tragic error assigning U2 as the artist to a Boston song (that Janet correctly identified).
 He knew he had met his match.

 Scott was a lover of sports, particularly Ohio State football and the Columbus Blue Jackets--he will still dream of their Stanley Cup championship.
-He spent his last hours listening to the Buckeyes defeat Oregon in the Rose Bowl with his family.
-As a long time member of the local JCC, Scott was active in the community theater there as well as dabbling in other creative ends including commercials and small tv gigs in his younger days.
-In fact, just last week he received yet another royalty check for his "must see TV" performance in Unsolved Mysteries from 2009.
+He spent his last hours with his family, listening to the Buckeyes defeat Oregon in the Rose Bowl.
+As a long-time member of the local JCC, Scott was active in the community theater there and also dabbled in other creative endeavors, including commercials and small TV gigs in his younger days.
+In fact, just last week, he received yet another royalty check for his “must-see TV” performance in Unsolved Mysteries from 2009.
 Scott was a regular in the JCC league softball and basketball games over the years.
-He was well known for his 3 point shot, often at the chagrin of his teammates.
+He was well known for his 3-point shot, often at the chagrin of his teammates.

 Above all, Scott was a devoted husband and father.
 Though his wife also attended Ohio State, he and Janet did not cross paths till after graduation.
 They lived at the same apartment complex and once they met, the two began a partnership that was the foundation of his life for 37 years.
 Together, they raised two wonderful children, Jacob and Allison.
 Scott often made a spectacle of himself cheering on his kids.
 Whether he was racing down the sidelines waving his arms at football games, blowing the vuvuzela at CESA soccer games, telling scary stories at Circle S Farm campfires, or hosting world famous Hanukkah parties, Scott was ever present.